 If you’re reading this, you’ve probably left the scene of the accident already.
 Ideally, you would have taken detailed notes, as well as photos of the damage and any injuries sustained.
 You would’ve exchanged information with the other driver and collected contact information from any witnesses.
 You would’ve filed a police report and kept a copy.
 You may be reading this from at home or from a hospital room.
 Either way, the aftermath of a car crash can be a confusing time.

 A seriously injured motorist or a passenger is not just wondering what to do immediately after an accident, but what to do to maximize a personal injury lawsuit.
-A Douglas and London car accident attorney in New York can provide you with more specific expert advice during a free, no-obligation consultation, but here are some of the steps you can take while working with us.
+The New York City car accident lawyers of Douglas and London can provide you with more specific expert advice during a free, no-obligation consultation, but here are some of the steps you can take while working with us.

 Notify your insurer and the state DMV but avoid the other motorist’s insurance company.

 State law requires you to report any motor vehicle accident involving injuries or more than $1,000 in property damage to the NYS DMV within two weeks of the crash.
 Your auto insurance policy likely includes a similar stipulation on reporting accidents, as well.
 Even though it feels like the whole world has stopped, you can’t afford to put your head in the sand—if you want to be able to drive a car in the future.

 You are, however, under no obligation to share details of the crash with the other driver’s insurance company.
 It’s okay to state, “I will provide that information at a later date.
 The accident is still under investigation.”
 When you work with a personal injury lawyer, all dealings with insurers will go through the law firm, so you don’t have to worry about incriminating yourself.
 Something as simple as telling an insurance agent you’re “doing fine” could reduce or bar you from recovering money in a settlement.

 See a medical professional and keep all appointments.